groundy

 Has the YAKV paper been peer-reviewed?

-As of May 2026 the paper (arXiv 2604.08426v2) has not been accepted at a peer-reviewed venue.
-The code, Text2JSON dataset, and evaluation methodology are publicly available for independent reproduction, but the claims — particularly the head-to-head comparisons against ShadowKV, which comes from a competing lab (ByteDance) — have not undergone formal peer review.
+As of June 2026 the paper (arXiv 2604.08426, latest revision v4 on May 15) remains a preprint with no acceptance at a peer-reviewed venue [Updated June 2026].
+The code, Text2JSON dataset, and evaluation methodology are publicly available for independent reproduction, but the claims, particularly the head-to-head comparisons against ShadowKV, which comes from a competing lab (ByteDance), have not undergone formal peer review.

 Why does NIAH pass when Text2JSON fails under the same offload method?